hexagon-engine/ege/README.md

 ```

 ## Link to your project (Unix and Unix-like system)
-Linking to projects is now TODO and is very unintuitive, but works.
+Linking to projects is WIP and is very unintuitive, but works.
 To create project with EGE:

 * Build EGE with ^^ these instructions ^^.